JudahZF/omnixy/README.md

 - Known gaps: optional third‑party packaging, VM compositor assertions, templates.
 - Deprecation: Arch scripts frozen; use Omnixy via flakes going forward.

+### Packaging Notes
+- `walker` and `wl-screenrec`: Omnixy overlays fall back to `nixpkgs-unstable` if these packages are missing in the pinned stable channel.
+This keeps configs working without adding local derivations.
+- If you already import an unstable overlay, you can drop Omnixy’s overlay or keep it — attribute resolution prefers your existing packages.

 ### Cachix (optional)
 - CI supports Cachix if you set repository variables/secrets:
   - `CACHIX_CACHE_NAME` (Actions variable)